puibtx/puibtx-s-mechanical-keyboard/README.md

 I ended up with a 15x5 matrix, meaning I needed to use 20 pins on the Arduino Uno.
 keep the screenshot of your wiring diagram, and download the .hex and the zip file under the compile tab.
+**Now decide which microcontroller or dev board you want to use, make sure you have enough pins for # of rows and # of columns.

 **********************************************************************************************************************************
 4)